What is customer relationship management (CRM)?

 • Lower direct costs: Reduce exposure to unprofitable customers and enhance operational efficiency and sales productivity.

-• Lower indirect costs: Improve vendor contracts and technology support by consolidating CRM instances, minimizing CRM application customization, and increasing technology adoption and usability while reducing end-user training times.
+• Lower indirect costs: Improve vendor contracts and technology support by consolidating CRM instances, minimizing CRM application customization and increasing technology adoption and usability while reducing user training times.

 These benefits help build customer lifetime value, which ultimately increases customer retention.
 In fact, CRM automation alone increases customer retention by as much as 15% 1.

-Smaller organizations typically only need one CRM tool, whereas larger organizations may require additional CRM applications and third-party integrations.
-Regardless of company size, versatile CRM platforms that unify data entry, business processes, and security within various departments are becoming more prominent in the market:
+Smaller organizations typically only need one CRM tool, whereas larger organizations might require more CRM applications and third-party integrations.
+Regardless of company size, versatile CRM platforms that unify data entry, business processes and security within various departments are becoming more prominent in the market:

 • Marketing: Multichannel messaging and distribution.